Creamy Collard Dip

 F.R.O.G.
 Jam Rugelach

-Sometimes, saying your goals out loud is enough to cement them into reality, and this has been true for my quest to have a calmer, more peaceful Christmas season.
+Sometimes, saying your goals out loud is enough to cement them into reality, and this has been true for my quest to have a calmer, more peaceful holiday season.
 Letting go of expectations for a “perfect” holiday has given me the freedom to enjoy it more, regardless of how things unfold.
 One thing I really wanted to do this year (for the first time in a long time) was settle in to making Christmas cookies, and I am on a roll—figuratively and literally—with these sweet little rugelach.
 They are my first cookies of the season and making them satisfies not only my desire for a pretty holiday treat, but also another item on my culinary bucket list.

 As much as I love to bake bread and rolls, I hardly ever bake sweet things, such as cakes, pies or cookies.
 I’m not sure why, because I do like them, and I have fond memories of doing that kind of baking in my grandmother’s kitchen.
 The holidays are a perfect time for baking sweets, and so far, I am loving it.